aumsoni2002/ASP.NET-Album-and-Playlist-Management-Web-App/README.md

 ## 📊 Technical Details 📊

-- **Album, MediaType, and Artist View Models:** Develop view models for these entities, adding [Key] data annotations for efficient data handling.
+- **Album, MediaType, and Artist View Models:** Developed view models for these entities, and added [Key] data annotations for efficient data handling.
-- **Track Entity:** Create view models for Track, including TrackBaseViewModel and TrackWithDetailViewModel, to support different use cases.
+- **Track Entity:** Created view models for Track, including TrackBaseViewModel and TrackWithDetailViewModel, to support different use cases.
-- **Playlist Management:** Enable basic editing of Playlist objects, including editing track associations using PlaylistEditTracksFormViewModel and PlaylistEditTracksViewModel.
+- **Playlist Management:** Enabled basic editing of Playlist objects, including editing track associations using PlaylistEditTracksFormViewModel and PlaylistEditTracksViewModel.
-- **LINQ Queries:** Use LINQ query expressions to sort results by specific attributes for various entities.
+- **LINQ Queries:** Used LINQ query expressions to sort results by specific attributes for various entities.
-- **AutoMapper:** Create mappers to facilitate data mapping between view models and design models.
+- **AutoMapper:** Created mappers to facilitate data mapping between view models and design models.

 ## 📜 Academic Integrity 📜